-Take some time to find out which home buyer programs best meet your financial needs.
+Take some time to find out which home buyer programs and down-payment loan options best meet your financial needs.

 Consumers need to know their options when it comes to how much a down-payment is needed to buy a house.
 When considering a home loan, the down-payment requirements must be met to qualify for financing but there are a handful of stellar programs boasting of low down-payment loans, so let’s examine the differences now.